molmod/stacie/docs/source/theory/properties/shear_viscosity.md

 It is well known that the viscosity of an isotropic fluid can be derived from six off-diagonal and diagonal traceless pressure tensor elements in the case {cite:p}`daivis_1994_comparison`.
-However, by subtracting the isotropic term, the remaining six components become statistically correlated.
+However, by subtracting the isotropic term, the six components of the traceless pressure tensor become statistically correlated.
 For a proper uncertainty analysis of the estimated viscosity, Stacie requires the inputs to be statistically independent,